math0ne/dotfiles/README.md

 ![screenshots](https://raw.githubusercontent.com/openist/dotfiles/master/putty/dotfiles-wide.png)

-Dotfiles organized using Ansible and GNU stow.
+Dotfiles organized using Ansible and GNU stow with a good splash of Docker.

 The font is SourceCodePro for Powerline.
 The color scheme is based off Base16.
-My preferred terminal is Kitty, in the putty directory you will find .reg files that will create a session with the color scheme in either putty or kitty.
+My preferred terminal is MinTTY or Kitty, in the putty/mintty directory you will find files to configure your terminal of choice.

 Includes configurations for: